Hi.

 Downsizing the objects in our life also sparked an examination of other lifestyle choices.
 To reduce our dependency on America’s horrific healthcare system, we have changed our diet and prioritize exercise, meditation, and yoga.
 We walk a lot, regardless of the weather.
 We choose nature over contrived entertainment.
 We maintain a budget that allows us to live on one income at any given time, which drastically reduces stress in our lives.

-For us, minimalism has been worth it for the happiness and joy we find in not owning things; for the authenticity of the relationships with have with friends and family, and for the peace of mind that comes from a healthy, stress-free lifestyle.
+For us, minimalism has been worth it for the happiness and joy we find in not owning things; for the authenticity of the relationships we have with friends and family, and for the peace of mind that comes from a healthy, stress-free lifestyle.
 But yeah, there are times when I feel a little “weird”. ;-)

 Most Beautiful Colorado Hike: Ice Lakes in San Juan Mountains